-Employees can access the compliance policies, procedures and guidelines through various channels, including via the compliance team, the Group intranet or the local intranet of the specific asset at which they work.
-The Group's managers and supervisors are responsible for ensuring employees understand and comply with the policies and procedures.
-The Group monitors and tests their implementation on a regular basis.
-Employees and contractors who have access to a work computer must confirm their awareness and understanding of the Group's compliance requirements electronically every year.
+The Group compliance policies and guidelines are made accessible to employees via the Group's compliance teams, local compliance coordinators, the Group intranet or the intranet of the specific operation at which they work.
+The Group's managers and supervisors are responsible for ensuring that employees understand and comply with the policies.
+Relevant employees must confirm their awareness and understanding of compliance requirements in writing every year.